My invitation to be a writer for Ballet Papier

 Simply put, I write to be read and an exciting new collaboration with Ballet Papier means even more opportunities to write about dance!

-Ballet Papier by Berenice is a decorative arts brand created by artist María La Placa.
+Ballet Papier is a decorative arts brand created by artist María La Placa (Berenice).

 The range includes drawings, greeting cards, notebooks and T-shirts all featuring detailed motifs of dancers.
 Characters from the world’s favourite narrative ballets are depicted throughout the collection and there are also plenty of other enchanting, inspiring and fun designs to choose from.